tdwg/website/content/pages/community/esp/index.md

 ---
 title: Earth Sciences and Paleobiology
-summary: The ESP interest group addresses data standards and best practices concerning material samples acquired in support of earth science and paleobiology research.
-Our work will apply emerging methods in data integration, linked open data, and geographic information systems with long established disciplines in earth sciences, including paleontology, chronostratigraphy, and mineralogy.
+summary: The ESP interest group addresses data standards and best practices concerning information about material samples that support earth science and paleobiology research.
+Our work will apply emerging methods in data integration, linked open data, and geographic information systems to long established, collection-based disciplines in earth sciences, such as paleontology, chronostratigraphy, and mineralogy.
 cover_image: https://images.unsplash.com/photo-1519409369806-8e923ea66184
 cover_image_by: Justyn Warner
 cover_image_ref: https://unsplash.com/photos/TzQZTfkanPA